TheRayG/deepracer-log-analysis/LogAnalysis_Blog.md

 In this blog, I will share the code to some of those visualisations that I created.
 I will also show how we can make use of Amazon SageMaker to spin up a Notebook Instance to perform Log Analysis for our model training data.

 ## Amazon SageMaker Notebook Instances
+An Amazon SageMaker Notebook Instance is an ML compute instance running the Jupyter Notebook application.
+Amazon SageMaker manages creating the instance and its related resources, so we can focus on analysing our models training data without worrying about provisioning EC2 resources directly.

 ## Using Amazon SageMaker Notebook Instance for Log Analysis

 ### Downloading Logs from the AWS DeepRacer Console
+To prepare the data that we want to analyse, we first have to download our model training logs from the AWS DeepRacer Console.

 ### Extracting the Required Log Files
 ### Creating a Notebook Instance
 ### Uploading the Log Files for Analysis